 The SENDCo will hold and maintain the SEND Register.
-Learning Journey's and Plan- Do-Review cycles will be written by the class teacher, supported by the SENDCo.
-The teacher will collect and record evidence of progress according to the outcomes described in the Learning Journey.
+The class teacher, supported by the SENDCo, will write support plans.
+The teacher will collect and record evidence of progress according to the outcomes described in the support plan.
 This is reviewed half termly or sooner if the outcomes have been met, if the plan is not having the impact intended or if more urgent priorities come to light.